ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

 Addressing memory issues
 ------------------------

-When the application fails due to OOM, consider increasing the memory capacity of the node or :ref:`limit the number of concurrently running tasks <core-patterns-limit-running-tasks>`.
+When the application fails due to OOM, consider reducing the memory usage of the tasks and actors, increasing the memory capacity of the node, or :ref:`limit the number of concurrently running tasks <core-patterns-limit-running-tasks>`.

 .. _oom-questions: